jonegil/gui-with-gio/egg_timer/04_button_low.md

     // ...
     }.Layout( //...
         // We insert two rigid elements:
-        // First a button ...
+        // First one to hold a button ... layout.Rigid(),
-        layout.Rigid(),
-        // .. then an empty spacer
+        // .. then one to hold an empty spacer layout.Rigid(),
-        layout.Rigid(),
     }
 ```